 This is not a coincidence.

 Surprisingly, or not, bodybuilding/exercising is a perfect activity for sociopaths because it goes against the status quo in a big way.
 You have to transform into something else.
-You are required to if you want so succeed.
+You are required to if you want to succeed.
 You can’t be eating ice-cream and drinking beer like the rest of the morons out there.
 You have to be different.
 You have to get on a planned schedule.
-This is not socially acceptable because people hate schedules, even though we are always following one whether we realize it or not.
+This is not socially acceptable because people hate schedules even though we are always following one whether we realize it or not.